hikeventures/hikeventures.github.io/_posts/reviews/2013-03-21-gear-review-laufbursche-huckepack-hp450.markdown

 layout: post
 ---

-I was searching for a new ultralight backpack for my hiking, backpacking and packrafting trips and came accross the Laufbursche Huckepack which is manufactured in Germany and here comes a short review.
+I was searching for a new ultralight backpack for my hiking, backpacking and packrafting trips and came across the Laufbursche Huckepack which is manufactured in Germany and here comes a short review.
 The 450 grams and 40/52l Laufbursche Huckepack seems to be a perfect solution for a UL backpack and its' quality seems to be good too.
 It's also possible to have a custom made backpack as you can see in the pictures below.
 I chose a material which is slightly more heavy but more durable.

 <!--more-->